South Carolina vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 16, 2021

 South Carolina Stats and Trends

-- South Carolina has three wins against the spread in six games this season.
+- South Carolina has three wins against the spread in six games this year.

-- South Carolina's games this year have hit the over on two of five set point totals (40%).
+- South Carolina's games this year have hit the over two times in five opportunities (40%).

-- The Gamecocks have turned the ball over four more times (10 total) than the Commodores have forced a turnover (6) this season.
+- The Gamecocks have turned the ball over 10 times this season, four more turnovers than the Commodores have forced (6).

 - Find the latest spread and moneyline odds for South Carolina at SISportsbook.